-The most spectacular extant edifice of ancient Rome, the Colosseo has a history that is half gore, half glory.
-Here, before 50,000 spectators, gladiators would salute the emperor and cry Ave, imperator, morituri te salutant ("Hail, emperor, men soon to die salute thee"); it is said that when one day they heard the emperor Claudius respond, "or maybe not," they became so offended that they called a strike.
+The most spectacular extant edifice of ancient Rome, the Colosseum has a history that is half gore, half glory.
+Here, before 50,000 spectators, gladiators would salute the emperor and cry Ave, imperator, morituri te salutant ("Hail, emperor, men soon to die salute thee").

 Legend has it that as long as the Colosseum stands, Rome will stand; and when Rome falls, so will the world...not that the prophecy deterred Renaissance princes (and even a pope) from using the Colosseum as a quarry.
-In the 19th century, poets came to view the arena by moonlight; today, mellow golden spotlights make the arena a spectacular sight.
+In the 19th century, poets came to view the arena by moonlight; today, mellow golden spotlights make the arena a spectacular sight at night.

-Are there ways to beat the big ticket lines at the Colosseum?
-Yes and no. First off, if you go to the Roman Forum, a couple of hundred yards down Via dei Fori Imperiali on your left, or to the Palatine, down Via di San Gregorio, the €12 ticket you purchase there includes admission to the Colosseum and, even better, lets you jump to the head of the looooooong line.
+Are there ways to beat the ticket lines at the Colosseum?
+Yes and no. First off, if you go to the Roman Forum, a couple of hundred yards down Via dei Fori Imperiali on your left, or to the Palatine, down Via di San Gregorio, the €12 ticket you purchase there includes admission to the Colosseum and, even better, lets you jump to the head of the long line.
 Another way is to buy the Romapass (www.romapass.it) ticket, which includes the Colosseo.
-Or you can book a ticket in advance through www.coopculture.it (for a €1.50 surcharge), the main ticket-reservation service for many Italian cultural sights.
-Finally, you can book another tour online with a company (do your research to make sure it's reputable) that lets you "skip the line."
+You can also book a ticket in advance through www.coopculture.it (for a €1.50 surcharge).
+Or you can book a tour online with a company (do your research to make sure it's reputable) that lets you skip the line.